Trinity World: Counting to three = one

 2. Appalling Na´vetÚ

 These passages stand among the Trinitarian "Let's count 'one, two, three' and get a Holy Trinity" passages.
 Whenever they can count 'one, two, three' Trinitarians somehow seem to think this amounts to a Triune God.
 Now this would not be a big problem if indeed it was an obviously established fact in the Bible that a three person God exists and this three person God was Father, Son, and Holy Spirit.
 However, it is not a clearly established fact and it begs the question while at the same time Trinitarians are actually using verses like this to try and prove the existence of a three person God when absolutely none of them can be demonstrated to be identifying a three person God.
 It really amounts to circular reasoning.
-In all of these passages, God is not identified as all three but one of the three.
+In all of these passages, the one God is not identified as all three but one of the three.

 3. Counting to Three Equals Three, Not One